-Project Drawdown defines refrigerant management as: controlling leakages of refrigerants from existing appliances through better management practices and recovery, recycling, and destruction of refrigerants at the end of life.
+Project Drawdown defines refrigerant management as controlling leakages of refrigerants from existing appliances through better management practices and recovery, recycling, and destruction of refrigerants at the end of life.
 This solution replaces conventional refrigerant management practices.

 Refrigerant management can be undertaken in five main ways:

-(v) Ensuring recovery, reclaiming/recycling, and destruction of refrigerants at end of life.
+- ensure recovery, reclaiming/recycling, and destruction of refrigerants at end of life.

-This Drawdown solution models the lasts two options.
+This drawdown solution models the lasts two options.

 Total Addressable Market

 Adoption of good practices to control leakages is modeled as a part of the solution.
 The solution also models the accompanying costs from the application of these measures.
-Additionally, the solution considers the destruction of refrigerants at end of life: some of the refrigerants are recovered and destroyed at this point.
-The current quantity of refrigerants which are recovered and destroyed is estimated by using the historical data on equipment retirement rates, recovery efficiency, and destruction efficiency.
+Additionally, the solution considers the destruction of refrigerants at end of life: Some of the refrigerants are recovered and destroyed at this point.
+The current quantity of refrigerants that are recovered and destroyed is estimated by using historical data on equipment retirement rates, recovery efficiency, and destruction efficiency.
 For 2014, this value is estimated to be around 30 kilotons of refrigerant, which is approximately 3.4 percent of the total quantity emitted.
 This is the current adoption.

 [Office1] Emissions Model

 In the conventional case, direct emissions from refrigerants that leak during the lifetime and at end of life contribute to global warming.
 These depend on the quantity of refrigerants emitted into the environment and their respective global warming potential.
 For the refrigerant management solution, it is assumed that all emissions are from a standard refrigerant that has a potential of 2326.